 - Aggregation.
 There are services that are provided in aggregate form, i.e. the same physical medium is used to provide for more users than the medium itself allows, counting on the fact that it is improbable that all users will access the service simultaneously.
 This is usually applied to domestic services, such as ADSL provision, and not the business sector.
 It is also popular among small and medium size companies.

 - Technology.
 Many of the properties explained here are predetermined by the choice of a particular technology.
 For example, EoSDH technology implies the use of fibre optics, with good equipment, low latencies, and so on.

 - Possibility of Duplication.
 When considering the likelihood of failure (non availability of the line), a measure that can improve the service is to duplicate network elements: duplicate lines (with different media), duplicate equipment, etc. In those locations where a connection is important, it will be necessary to identify the most likely causes of failure so as to protect against them.

-We give below a summary of the different technologies currently available, in terms of their scalability, symmetry and aggregation:
+We give below a summary of the different technologies currently available, in terms of their scalability, symmetry, medium, latency and stability:

 |Delicate fiber||10 Gbps||Sí||Fiber||±19 ms||Very stable|

 |4G||20 Mbps||No||Air||±100 ms||Stable|